CindyLingruixin/POGOLib/README.md

 ## Throttling

-Requests are throttled automatically, this means that only one request will be sent every X milliseconds.
-You can configure the milliseconds like this.
+Requests are limited by throttling by default, which means only one request will be sent every X milliseconds.
+You can configure the X milliseconds by assigning:

 ```csharp
 POGOLib.Configuration.ThrottleDifference = 1000;